How To Invest 1 Million Dollars

 CDs And Money Market Accounts

 Certificates of Deposit (CDs) and Money Market Accounts (MMAs) are low-risk investment options that offer guaranteed returns.
-CDs are essentially loans to a bank for a fixed term, and in exchange, the bank pays a fixed interest rate on the money.
+CDs are loans to a bank for a fixed term, and in exchange, the bank pays a fixed interest rate on the money.

 Business